ssealy-health/fibroid-trends-analysis/README.md

 # 📊 Public Interest in Fibroid Treatments: UFE vs Myomectomy (Google Trends Analysis)

-## 🧠 Project Summary
+## 🧠 Project Summary: Comparing Public Interest in Fibroid Treatments

+Uterine fibroids are non-cancerous tumors that grow in or on the uterus, affecting up to 70–80% of women by age 50, with disproportionately higher rates and severity among Black women.
+Symptoms can include heavy menstrual bleeding, pelvic pain, bloating, and fertility challenges.

-This project explores public interest in two common uterine fibroid treatments — **Uterine Fibroid Embolization (UFE)** and **Myomectomy** — using Google Trends data.
-The goal is to understand how awareness and search behavior vary over time and geography.
+This project explores public interest in two common fibroid treatment options using Google Trends data:

+- **Myomectomy** – A surgical procedure that removes fibroids while preserving the uterus.
+- **Uterine Fibroid Embolization (UFE)** – A minimally invasive, non-surgical procedure performed by an interventional radiologist.
+UFE works by cutting off the blood supply to fibroids, causing them to shrink over time.

+While both treatments are clinically effective, UFE is often underutilized, possibly due to limited public awareness or lack of discussion during clinical consultations.

+This analysis aims to highlight trends in public search interest, identify awareness gaps, and explore how media events or public health campaigns might influence knowledge about treatment options.

 ## 🔍 Key Questions
 - Which treatment has higher public search interest?